Everything You Need To Know About Construction Equipment Shipping

 Construction Equipment Shipping Wrap Up

 When it comes to construction equipment shipping, make sure you’re working with a reliable company, like Heavy Haulers.
 We’re licensed, bonded, and insured for construction equipment transport.
 We also have over a decade of experience, which gives us an edge when transporting.
-If you’re unsure about anything in regards to construction equipment transport, speak with your dedicated logistics agent.
+If you’re unsure about anything in regard to construction equipment transport, speak with your dedicated logistics agent.
 They are available to answer any questions you might have.

 Some of the Most Popular Construction Equipment Transports Include: